-Whichever watch you choose, the clockwise always rotates from left to right.
+No matter what type of watch you choose, the clockwise direction always runs from left to right.
 But why?
-That's what we're going to see through this article.
+That's what we will see in this article.

-It was during this period that the Sundials.
-The Greeks lived in the Northern Hemisphere, where the sun travels the sky from east to west through the south.
+To understand the direction of rotation of the hands, you have to go back to Greek antiquity ...
+It is indeed during this period that the sundials were invented.
+The movement of the hands from left to right originated in Egypt around 1500 BC.
+At that time, the Greeks lived in the northern hemisphere, where the sun travels across the sky from east to west, passing through the south.
 As a result, the shadow on the sundial moved from left to right.
-They had also distinguished that their shadow moved in the same direction and what could be more natural than using a movement known for their inventions.
+Thanks to the shadow cast by a fixed rod, they discovered that it was possible to see the passage of time.
+The shadow of the sundial turns around the rod in the same direction as the hands.
+The Greeks had also distinguished that their shadow moved in this same direction and what could be more natural than to use a known movement for their inventions.

+But then, basically, wouldn't it change anything if the watch hands turned the other way?
 Not sure...
-Imagine if the sundials and then the clocks had been invented in the southern hemisphere, where the sun follows an east-west trajectory through the north: the shadow on the dial would have moved in the opposite direction, and therefore, the opposite direction of the clock hands would have been used to make the watches.
-Logic, right?!
+Imagine if sundials and then clocks had been invented in the southern hemisphere, where the sun follows an east-west trajectory passing through the north: the shadow on the dial would have moved in the opposite direction, and consequently, the counter-clockwise direction would have been used to make the watches.
+Logical, right?!

 The Made in France Charlie Paris watches are no exception to the rule!
 Whether it is a waterproof watch, a sports watch or an automatic watch, you will have noticed that our hands turn from left to right!